Growing Zucchini Indoors

 Pruning

 Proper pruning is needed when growing indoors otherwise the zucchini will outgrow its container.
 You’ll want to start pruning as the plant begins to branch out, generally around its second month.
-You’ll want to cut off branches that are extending too far.
-This helps keep the plant contained, but also helps it focus its energy into growing its fruit rather than its leaves.
+You’ll want to cut off branches that are extending too far outside the bounds of the container.
+This helps keep the plant contained but also helps it focus its energy on growing its fruit rather than its leaves.

 You also may want to add some supports or trellis to help keep the plant upright.
 Most zucchini has some vine attributes, so supports might be needed to keep it from toppling over.
 This is also helpful in controlling the growth and keeping it from outgrowing its container.